FreddyB77/tic-tac-toe/README.md

 # Tic-Tac-Toe

+## Description

 Play the classic game of Tic-Tac-Toe.
 You can either play with 2 players or with an AI.
 This game was created as my first project for the General Assembly Web Development Immersive.

-I used HTML, CSS, and JavaScript/jQuery to create this game.
-I had just been taught jQuery and was testing out my abilities.
 In the future, I would like to add a timer button and a high score chart that displays after a game is won.

-## Notes about Two Player version
--basic functionality works

-## Notes about the AI version
+### Notes about the AI version
 -the AI for this version still needs some work.
 The goal is for the AI to try and block the player when there are two X's in a row.
 This is still a work in progress.

+###Technologies Used
+-HTML5
+-CSS3
+-JavaScript/jQuery

 ## Included in both versions of the game